 When using Modbus in an RS485 BUS, which applies to the majority of cases, all devices have to run at the same speed (Baudrate) and must have a unique MODBUS address.

-RS485 BUS refers to 2 wires, positive and negative (+ ground), that usually reside within a single cable which connects all your Modbus devices (e.g. meters) to the gateway (datalogger).
+RS485 BUS refers to 2 wires, positive and negative (+ ground), that usually reside within a single cable that connects all your Modbus devices (e.g. meters) to the gateway (datalogger).

 Metering Protip: your gateway or (datalogger) is the important piece of the puzzle because it talks with all your devices, gathers their data and pushes that data online (to be analysed by your energy management software, for example).
 After all, most meters can’t communicate with the EMS by themselves, so the gateway has to do it for them.
-To learn more about how gateways work, you won’t want to miss our live training session coming up at the end of April:
+To learn more about how gateways work, you won’t want to miss this training session (replay):

 2. Wiring: How do I connect the devices together?

 - Connect all your devices physically with an RS485 BUS – If you are using the MODBUS RTU (RS-485) protocol, all of your meters on-site need to be connected, so it’s probably a good idea to draw out how this will look (especially if you are working on a project with multiple buildings or sites).

 - Use MODBUS TCP – Instead of having all the meters connected physically with an additional RS485 BUS, you can work with existing networks (LAN, VPN) to save time, money and effort installing another continuous cable.
 This is a great option for multiple buildings or locations that aren’t in proximity but are already connected on the same network.